Stadio Olimpico: 2007–2008 renovation

 The 2009 Champions League final was held on 27 May 2009 between FC Barcelona and Manchester United.
 Barcelona won the game 2–0 before spectators, with goals by Samuel Eto'o and Lionel Messi.
-The single-leg Coppa Italia final has been played at the Olimpico since 2008 except for 2021, when it was played in Reggio Emilia because of the COVID-19 pandemic.
+The single-leg Coppa Italia final has been played at the Olimpico since 2008 except for 2021, when it was played in Mapei Stadium - Città del Tricolore in Reggio Emilia because of the COVID-19 pandemic.